 - ancillary services related to insurance and pension funds;

 - permanent intermediation in the conclusion of insurance contracts, financial and investment contracts and assistance agreements;

-- contact centre services;
+- contact center services;

-- data centre services;
+- data center services;

-- printing services;
+- · printing services;

 - IT services.

-Armatura Group
+Grupa Armatura

 PZU Group has held an equity stake in Armatura Kraków S.A.
 (Armatura Kraków) since October 1999.
 Armatura Kraków has been consolidated in the PZU Group's consolidated financial statements since 1 January 2011.
 The decision to start consolidating the Company was made by the Management Board of PZU because the thresholds of materiality had been exceeded.